fortinet-ansible-dev/ansible-galaxy-fortimanager-sphinxdoc/legacy.rst

         "rc": 1
     }

-As suggested, there are two ways to resolve this issue.
-One is to install a legacy FortiManager collection:
+There are two ways to resolve this issue:

-``ansible-galaxy collection install -f fortinet.fortimanager:1.0.4``, another is to align the playbook with fortmat of newer FortiManager collections.
+ - Continue to use “legacy” playbook format, with a FortiManager Collection <= 1.0.4
+ - Convert playbooks to FortiManager Collection 1.0.4+ schema with the newest version of the collection.

 Tweak The Playbook
 ^^^^^^^^^^^^^^^^^^